 Enjoying and storing your pudding

-If – like me – you're an Aussie, you can also cook them up on a stinking hot Christmas day.
-It's hilarious that we still continue with this English tradition despite the heat.
-But at least these mini carrot puddings are a whole lot easier to prepare than the traditional plum pudding!
+If – like me – you're an Aussie, you can also cook them up on a stinking hot Christmas day in place of a traditional plum pudding.

 You can serve them warm or cold – the choice is yours!
 Re-heat by placing individual servings in the microwave for 10-20 seconds.